realsanjeev/tutorial-git/Neo4j/README.md

 Neo4j Browser serves as a robust interface for querying Neo4j and visualizing data results.
 You can access the interface by connecting to `localhost:7474/browser`.

-Neo4j Browser supports all CRUD (Create, Read, Update, Delete) operations, allowing seamless interaction with Neo4j databases using the Cypher language.
+Neo4j Browser supports all **CRUD** (Create, Read, Update, Delete) operations, allowing seamless interaction with Neo4j databases using the Cypher language.

+## Selecting the Protocol

+Choose the appropriate protocol variation within your connection string for the `neo4j` scheme.

+- `neo4j`: Establishes an **unencrypted connection** to the DBMS.
+Use this option when connecting to a local DBMS or when encryption is not explicitly enabled.

+- `neo4j+s`: Establishes an **encrypted connection** to the DBMS.
+The driver verifies the certificate's authenticity and connectivity fails if any certificate issues arise.

+- `neo4j+ssc`: Establishes an **encrypted connection** to the DBMS but doesn't attempt to verify the authenticity of the certificate.

+For connecting directly to a single DBMS, especially within a clustered environment or standalone configuration, variations of the `bolt` scheme are available.

+- `bolt`: Establishes an unencrypted connection directly to a single DBMS.

+- `bolt+s`: Establishes an encrypted connection directly to a single DBMS and verifies the certificate.

+- `bolt+ssc`: Establishes an encrypted connection directly to a single DBMS but does not attempt to verify the authenticity of the certificate.
 ### Bolt Protocol

 Bolt is the primary protocol used by Neo4j for communication between clients and the Neo4j database server, replacing the earlier HTTP-based protocol.
 It is a binary protocol designed for efficiency and performance in handling graph database operations.